 The costs in customer service are increasing with higher customer expectations.
 The average price for a contact across all industries is 10 dollars, according to Harvard Business Review.
 The awareness that automation and chatbots are not universal remedies is growing.
 Combining them with personal channels such as walk-in service or call centers is what makes the difference.
 Bad service is just too expensive to cut corners in the wrong places.

-Save yourself a lot of money in 2018 and invest in innovation and quality in customer service.
-2017 has once again shown that a lack of focus on customer care and badly thought-out budget cuts are leaving their mark.
+Save yourself a lot of money and invest in innovation and quality in customer service.
+These ten customer service statistics have once again shown that a lack of focus on customer service and badly thought-out budget cuts are leaving their mark.